Domain Transformer: Predicting Samples of Unseen, Future Domains: Approach

-We train a transformer $G$ to map from source to the given target domain.
+In Step (4) in Figure \ref{fig:arch} we train a transformer $G$ to map from source to the given target domain.
 It uses a source sample and the transformation of the source sample to the target domain, using the encoder $EN_{{T_0}}$, the latent transformer $G^E$ and the learned decoder on the target domain $DE_{{T_0}}$, i.e. the transformation of sample $X \in D_S$ to domain $T_0$ is $DE_{{T_0}}(G^E(EN_{S}(X)))$.
 That is for the domain transformer (DoTra), the loss is

-This is shown in Figure \ref{fig:arch}.
-The transformer $G$ can be applied iteratively to predict samples from unseen domains.
-We cannot use the latent transformer $G^E$, since it is tied to the specific domain it was trained on, i.e. we lack a decoder if we apply it iteratively.
+We apply the transformer $G$ iteratively to predict samples from unseen domains.
+(We cannot use the latent transformer $G^E$, since it is tied to the specific domain it was trained on, i.e., we lack a decoder if we apply it to get encoded samples for $D_{T_i}$ with $i>0$.)